S.African retailer TFG flags up to 85% decline in FY profit

-South African retailer TFG (TFGJ.J) flagged an up to 85% decline in full-year profit on Friday, hurt by COVID-19-led lockdowns across its markets.
+JOHANNESBURG (Reuters) -South African retailer TFG flagged an up to 85% decline in full-year profit on Friday, hurt by COVID-19-led lockdowns across its markets.

 It also booked an after-tax non-cash impairment of 2.7 billion rand ($192.4 million) for its London business, which includes the Hobbs and Phase Eight clothing brands.